The 5 Best Ways to Anchor a Canopy for High Winds (Whether on Sand and Soil or Concrete)

 Here’s how we recommend setting up water barrels on TentCraft tents.

-Another option, which works well with frame tents, is a concrete ballasting block.
+Alternatively, concrete ballasting blocks work well with frame tents.
 Some hardware stores can make ballasting blocks with a hook in them to attach your tent to.

 If you're looking for something that's more professional, in terms of concrete anchors, we recommend reaching out to Block and Roll Innovations, which makes excellent concrete tent anchors.